Troubleshooting tips for intermittent satellite signal

 - If only some channels are intermittent, please take note of which channels those are.

-- Try unplugging the receiver from the power for one minute and plugging it back in.
+- Try unplugging the set-top box from the power for one minute and plugging it back in.